whoerau/docker-remixd/README.md

         - "65520:65520"
       restart: unless-stopped
   ```
+- only http://remix.ethereum.org can be connected ("http" no ssl)
 When the container is successfully started, it can be used to make files from the local file system available
-in the remix IDE (https://remix.ethereum.org).
+in the remix IDE (http://remix.ethereum.org).